How to Make Cauliflower Rice Step by Step

 Taste of Home

-Using your hands, break the quartered cauliflower into large florets and load into a food processor.
+Using your hands, break the quartered cauliflower into large florets and load it into a food processor—this is our Test Kitchen’s favorite food processor.
 Pulse with the standard blade (not the grating disk) until the cauliflower is broken up into grain-sized bits.

 Test Kitchen tip: If you don’t have a food processor on hand, use the side of a box grater with the largest slots to get a similar result.

 You may also find pre-grated cauliflower at your local grocer, and this is a fine time-saving option.
-For this recipe, be sure to purchase at least 6 cups’ worth.
-(This amount will shrink down to about 4 cups).
+For this recipe, be sure to purchase at least six cups’ worth.
+(This amount will shrink down to about four cups).

 Step 3: Heat Things Up

 Though cauliflower rice is perfectly good raw, the Taste of Home Test Kitchen recommends sauteeing it for a richer, more flavorful dish.
 In a large skillet, combine the oil, butter and seasonings over medium-high heat.
 When the butter is melted, add the cauliflower, stirring occasionally.
-Cook uncovered until tender, 10-15 minutes.
+Cook uncovered until tender, 10 to 15 minutes.
 Be sure not to overmix, or the cauliflower granules will turn to mush.
 Once tender, add the Asiago cheese and mix until combined.
+(Psst!
+Make sure you know how to cook rice the right way.)

 Test Kitchen tip: Skip the saute pan and roast your cauliflower rice instead.
-Crank the oven up to 400 degrees and cook for 10-15 minutes.
+Crank the oven up to 400 degrees and cook for 10 to 15 minutes.
 Another method is to add a splash of water and pop it into the microwave, covered, for a few minutes.

 The recipe above is a great starting point for incorporating cauliflower rice into your meal routine, but there are variations to suit all tastes.
 Here are a few:

-- Experiment with different cheeses.
-Parmesan and Romano are great alternatives to Asiago, and they’re a wonderful foundation for Italian-inspired meals.
+- Experiment with different cheeses: Parmesan and Romano are great alternatives to Asiago, and they’re a wonderful foundation for Italian-inspired meals.
+But don’t stop there!
+You can add in a bit of shaved cheddar or another one of your favorite cheeses.

-- Swap seasonings.
-A garlic-herb seasoning mix is the great standard, but if you’re looking for some variation, a sprinkle of cumin and cayenne plays well with Mexican-influenced dishes.
+- Swap seasonings: A garlic-herb seasoning mix is a great standard, but if you’re looking for some variation, a sprinkle of cumin and cayenne plays well with Mexican-influenced dishes.
 Try mixing in fresh herbs and spices, too!
 Here’s our list of homegrown essentials.